All About Credit Authorizers

 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In the United States, there were 38,500 jobs for Credit Authorizer in 2016.
+In 2016, there was an estimated number of 38,500 jobs in the United States for Credit Authorizer.
 There is little to no growth in job opportunities for Credit Authorizer.
-There will be an estimated 3,700 positions for Credit Authorizer per year.
+Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.